Too low net.link.ifqmaxlen causes packet drop under load when using OpenVPN inside bridge interface under load

 netstat -idb -I ovpnc6 -> DROP=4623

 (Drops are important errors, but are not shown on status_interfaces.php page, please consider showing them too)

 Increasing net.link.ifqmaxlen to 2048 eliminates these errors, and gives significant OpenVPN throughput increase (5x).

 Also it was observed that packet drops may depend on system power management, setting CPU to high performance mode also eliminates

 packet drops and gives significant OpenVPN performance increase.

-Updated by Alexey Ab about 2 years ago
+Updated by Alexey Ab over 2 years ago

 I am continuing to investigate OpenVPN Performance using PFSense as virtual machine under VMWare.